mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 7/JTAS_-_Volume_7_May24.md

 at a surprising speed.

-Thanks to their nocturnal activity the harlari developed a form of infra- red vision that allows them to see up to 20 metres.
+Thanks to their nocturnal activity the harlari developed a form of infra- red vision that allows them to see up to 20 meters.
 They have vision enough to protect their nests against threats from above, as often they will be found in only small family groups consisting of a female and her two or three young with only the adult females’ quills as effective